Internet Of Things (ITO)

 “With the introduction of comprehensive, real-time data collection and analysis, production systems can become dramatically more responsive,” say consultants McKinsey.
 Enterprise use of the IoT can be divided into two segments: industry-specific offerings like sensors in a generating plant or real-time location devices for healthcare; and IoT devices that can be used in all industries, like smart air conditioning or security systems.

 What is the Industrial Internet of Things?

-The Industrial Internet of Things (IIoT) or the fourth industrial revolution or Industry 4.0 are all names given to the use of IoT technology in a business setting.
-The concept is the same as for the consumer IoT; to use a combination of sensors, wireless networks, big data and analytics to measure and optimise industrial processes.
+The Industrial Internet of Things (IoT) or the fourth industrial revolution or Industry 4.0 is all names given to the use of IoT technology in a business setting.
+The concept is the same as for the consumer IoT; to use a combination of sensors, wireless networks, big data, and analytics to measure and optimize industrial processes.
 If introduced across an entire supply chain rather than just individual companies the impact could be even greater with just-in-time delivery of materials and the management of production from start to finish.
-Increasing workforce productivity or cost savings two potential aims, but the IIoT can also create new revenue streams for businesses; rather than just selling a standalone product for example like an engine, manufacturers can sell predictive maintenance of the engine too.
+Increasing workforce productivity or cost savings two potential aims, but the IoT can also create new revenue streams for businesses; rather than just selling a standalone product for example like an engine, manufacturers can sell predictive maintenance of the engine too.

 What are the benefits of the Internet of Things for consumers?

 The IoT promises to make our environment — our homes and offices and vehicles — smarter, more measurable, and chattier.
 Smart speakers like Amazon’s Echo and Google Home make it easier to play music, set timers or get information.
 Home security systems make it easier to monitor what’s going on inside and outside or to see and talk to visitors.
 Meanwhile, smart thermostats can help us heat our homes before we arrive back, and smart lightbulbs can make it look like we’re home even when we’re out.